ROCm/AMDMIGraphX/README.md

 ## Prerequisites
 * [ROCm cmake modules](https://github.com/RadeonOpenCompute/rocm-cmake) **required**
 * [MIOpen](https://github.com/ROCmSoftwarePlatform/MIOpen) for running on the GPU
+* [rocBLAS](https://github.com/ROCmSoftwarePlatform/rocBLAS) for running on the GPU
 * [HIP](https://github.com/ROCm-Developer-Tools/HIP) for running on the GPU
 * [Protobuf](https://github.com/google/protobuf) for reading [onnx](https://github.com/onnx/onnx) files
 * [Half](http://half.sourceforge.net/) - IEEE 754-based half-precision floating point library
 * [pybind11](https://pybind11.readthedocs.io/en/stable/) - for python bindings
+* [ONNX](https://github.com/onnx/onnx) and [Pytest](https://github.com/pytest-dev/pytest) for running the ONN backend test

 ## Installing the dependencies
+There are two alternatives to install the dependencies required by MIGraphX:

+* Dependencies can be installed one by one using a [script](https://github.com/mvermeulen/rocm-migraphx/blob/master/scripts/build_prereqs.sh).
+(Note: 1.
+You may need the sudo to install the above dependencies.
+2. rocBLAS and MIOpen can be installed with the command ```sudo apt install -y rocblas miopen-hip```)

-Dependencies can be installed using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).
+* Dependencies can also be installed using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).
+They are listed in files requirements.txt and dev-requirements.txt in the project diretory.

 To install rbuild:
 ```